Enforcing Your Divorce Decree: Money and Property Issues

 The lawyer will not represent you.

-The Legal Voice's publication called Working with a Lawyer has more information about how to find and work with a lawyer.
+The Legal Voice’s Working with a Lawyer has more about finding and working with a lawyer.

 An Ounce of Prevention.
-Start thinking about potential collection problems before the entry of your Final Divorce Order.
-Your spouse may have the best intentions, but things can change.
-Educate yourself about your marital property.
-As you take part in the drafting of your final order, remember: a person who had trouble with paying bills before your divorce may have just as much trouble or more afterwards.
+Start thinking about potential collection problems before your divorce is final.
+Your spouse may have the best intentions, but things change.
+Educate yourself about your property.
+As you take part in the drafting of your final order, remember: someone who had trouble with paying bills before the divorce may have just as much or more trouble afterwards.

-Make sure you have the information you may need to take collection action if your ex does not pay.
-Here is what you may need:
+Make sure you have the info you may need to take collection action if your ex does not pay.
+You may need:

 your spouse’s social security number